nekudocom/shiny_geoip/README.md

 ShinyGeoip
 =====

 This API contains the sourcecode of the [geoip.nekudo.com](http://geoip.nekudo.com) website.
-It is a HTTP API to request geolocation data of IP addresses.
+It is an HTTP API to request location data for IP addresses.
 Responses can be in JSON or JSONP format.
 The API is based on the [Maxmind GeoLite2 Database](http://dev.maxmind.com/geoip/geoip2/geolite2/).

 ## Demo/Examples
-The live version of the API can be found at: [geoip.nekudo.com](http://geoip.nekudo.com) Here you will also find request examples.
+The live version of this API can be found at: [geoip.nekudo.com](http://geoip.nekudo.com) Here you will also find example requests.

 ## Requirements
-To run your own copy of ShinyGeoip all you'll need is a webserver that supports PHP and URL rewriting.
+To run your own instance of ShinyGeoip all you'll need is a webserver that supports PHP and URL rewriting.

 ## Installation
 To setup you own API follow the following steps: